roman-milk/roman-milk.github.io/frank-and.md

  The bedroom door was open, but I didn't hear the sounds of sex.
 I looked in the bedroom, but didn't understand what I was seeing.
 Stan was lying on the bed fully dressed.
 He was shaking and twitching and Regina was busy tying his hands to the headboard.
 Her back was to me so I slipped into the bedroom across the hall and left the door open just enough so that I could look through the gap and into the room across the hall.

  Stan's thrashing was fading and Regina left the room and came back a minute or so later and I could see that she was putting something into her shirt pocket.
 It was small and I couldn't tell what it was.
-I heard Stan say: Report_Story #4
+I heard Stan say: